-With Microsoft Graph, you can access Azure Active Directory (Azure AD) resources that you can use to enable several different scenarios.
-This includes managing administrator (directory) roles, inviting external users to an organization, and, if you are Cloud Solution Provider (CSP), managing your customer's data.
-Microsoft Graph also provides several methods that can be used by many kinds of apps; for example, to discover information about transitive group and role memberships of users.
+With Microsoft Graph, you can access Azure Active Directory (Azure AD) resources to enable scenarios like managing administrator (directory) roles, inviting external users to an organization, and, if you are a Cloud Solution Provider (CSP), managing your customer's data.
+Microsoft Graph also provides methods that apps can use to, for example, discover information about users' transitive group and role memberships.

 To call the Microsoft Graph APIs on Azure AD resources, your app will need the appropriate permissions.
 Many of the APIs exposed on Azure AD resources require one of the Directory permissions.
 Directory permissions are highly privileged and always require administrator consent.

-Finally, if your app is acting on behalf of a user, that user will likely need to be a member of an appropriate administrator role for your app to successfully call many of the Azure AD APIs.
+If your app is acting on behalf of a user (delegated permissions), that user will likely need to be a member of an appropriate administrator role for your app to successfully call many of the Azure AD APIs.

-The following table lists some common scenarios that Azure AD resources can be used for.
+The following table lists some common use cases for Azure AD resources.